robin-bosch/CI_PP2_TO-DO-App/README.md

 ## Features

 The website has 1 page only.
-This one page contains two hidden modals and a notifications that cannot be seen all the time.
+This one page contains three hidden modals and a notifications container that cannot be seen all the time.
-The page has 8 feature in total.
+The page has 8 features in total.

 ## Validation and Testing